-In the Peralta Community College District, the integrated budgeting and planning processes and the participatory governance structure support transparency and commitment to continuous educational improvement.
-Information about financial resources and management is available to PBIM committees whose meetings are open to the public, to the colleges, and to the larger community.
+In the Peralta Community College District, the integrated budgeting and planning processes and the participatory governance structure receive information about financial resources and is available to PBIM committees whose meetings are open to the public, to the colleges, and to the larger community.
 The Annual Budget is posted online once approved by the Board of Trustees.
 PCCD develops and publishes its Annual Budget Development Calendar.
 For Example, the 2018/19 Integrated Planning and Budget Development Calendar is posted on the PCCD Office of Finance and Administration homepage.